 The CPFF, which was authorized under Section 13(3) of the Federal Reserve Act, was designed to support liquidity in the commercial paper markets.
 The CPFF provided a liquidity backstop to U.S. issuers of commercial paper through a specially created limited liability company (LLC) called CPFF LLC.
 This LLC purchased three-month unsecured and asset-backed commercial paper directly from eligible issuers.
-The FRBNY provided financing to the LLC, and the FRB-NY's loan to the LLC was secured by all of the assets of the LLC, including those purchased with the accumulated upfront fees paid by the issuers.
+The FRBNY provided financing to the LLC, and the FRBNY's loan to the LLC was secured by all of the assets of the LLC, including those purchased with the accumulated upfront fees paid by the issuers.
 Outstanding assets and liabilities of the CPFF LLC were consolidated onto the balance sheet of the FRBNY.

 The CPFF was announced on October 7, 2008, and purchases of commercial paper began on October 27, 2008.
 The FRBNY administered the program until it was closed on February 1, 2010.
 The CPFF incurred no losses on its commercial paper holdings, and accumulated nearly \$5 billion in earnings primarily from interest income, credit enhancement fees, and registration fees, which has been paid to the FRBNY as Managing Member.
 The CPFF's holdings of commercial paper, which peaked at \$350 billion in January 2009, fell to zero on April 26, 2010, as remaining issuers repaid their commercial paper at maturity.
 The cash equivalents and other securities held by the CPFF LLC have matured, and the LLC was dissolved on August 30, 2010, following the payment of accrued professional fees and the termination or expiration of existing contractual arrangements.
+The final audited financial statements for the CPFF LLC are available at www.federalreserve.gov/monetarypolicy/ bst fedfinancials.htm.